DoctorWkt/alic/docs/overview.md

 ## Example *alic* Programs

-In the [tests](../tests) directory there are dozens of example programs which I use to do regression testing on the compiler.
+In the *tests* directory in each part there are dozens of example programs which I use to do regression testing on the compiler.
 Most are trivial but there are some bigger programs.